 Types of Instructional Design Methodologies

-In essence, there are two ways to go about it when looking at instructional theories.
-They are either instructor-focused or they are learner-focused.
-In both situations, the goal is the same: For the learner to grasp concepts and retain the knowledge that is imparted with the instructions, whatever form they may be in.
-Instructor-based theories are more focused on lectures and memorization, whereas learner-based theories are more student-guided and self-directed.
+There are two ways to go about it when looking at instructional theories.
+They are either instructor-focused, or they are learner-focused.
+In both situations, the goal is the same: For the learner to grasp concepts and retain the knowledge imparted with the instructions, whatever form they may be in.
+Instructor-based theories focus more on lectures and memorization, whereas learner-based theories are more student-guided and self-directed.
 Other than this, there are also social learning theories and motivational learning theories

 1) Merrill’s Theory